kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 Finally, we reach this part when we can just state whatever variable or tensor we want to monitor.
 Using `tf.summary.scalar` will give us the graphs we see in many TensorBoard visualizations.
 Also, we can create a summary operation with `tf.summary.merge_all()` so that we can group together all the summary operations, including the image summaries done in preprocessing, in one operation for convenience.

-By default you will also have 3 more scalar summaries: one coming from the parallel reading queue, one from the internal FIFO queue of `tf.train.batch`, and another one from the Supervisor that counts the time taken for each global step.

 ```python
 #Now finally create all the summaries you need to monitor and group them into one summary op.
 tf.summary.scalar('losses/Total_Loss', total_loss)